kijowski/vscode-fsi-helpers/README.md

 ## Known Issues

-Currently code navigation is not using AST, but it is based on string matching.
+Currently code navigation is not using AST, but is based on string matching.
 Because of that it might not be 100% correct, especially with poorly/weirdly formatted code.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0